davidgasquez/handbook/Open Data.md

 	- Prime composability so tools/services can be swapped without affecting the end result.
 	- Provide a declarative way of defining the datasets schema and other meta-properties like _relations_ or _tests_.
 	- Metadata is a first-class citizen.
 - **Reproducible and Verifiable**.
 People should be able to trust the final datasets without having to recompute them from scratch.
-As datasets are declarative, they are [software defined assets](https://dagster.io/blog/software-defined-assets).
+Datasets are declarative and inmutable.
+They become [software defined assets](https://dagster.io/blog/software-defined-assets).
-	- With inmutable datasets, you could move backwards in time
+	- Thanks to inmutability, you could move backwards in time and run transformations or queries on how the dataset was at a certain point in time.
 - **Permissionless**.
 Anyone should be able to add/update/fix datasets and metadata.
-GitHub style collaboration.
+GitHub style collaboration and curation.
 - **Aligned Incentives**.
 Curators should have incentives to improve datasets and metadata.
 Data is messy after all, but a good set of incentives could make great datasets surface and reward contributors accordingly.
-	- Curating the data provides compounding benefits for the entire community!
+	- Bounties could be created to reward people that adds useful but missing datasets.
 	- Surfacing and creating great datasets should be rewarded.
-	- Bounties could be created to reward people that adds useful but missing datasets.
+	- Curating the data provides compounding benefits for the entire community!
 - **Open Source and Decentralized**.
-Datasets should be stored in a decentralized way using something like IPFS.
+Datasets should be stored in multiple places.
+E.g: S3 replicating  a decentralized way using something like IPFS.
 This allow the data to be used on tool like [DuckDB WASM Shell](https://shell.duckdb.org/).

 ## Modules